-However, it seems that recent string of negative data was not enough to alarm the British central bankers.
-The MPC kept interest rates steady at 0.50% and made no changes to the amount of asset purchases at 375 billion GBP.
+However, it seems that the recent string of negative data was not enough to alarm the British central bankers.
+The MPC kept interest rates steady at 0.50% and made no changes to the number of asset purchases at 375 billion GBP.

 It would seem that the MPC still wants to wait a little longer for the Funding for Lending Scheme to take effect before going exploring other easing measures.
 According to BOE Governor Mervyn King, the mortgage market is slowly beginning to show signs that the program is working since it was started in August.

 On the other hand, Carney’s appearance at the British Parliament proved to be more interesting.
 For one, a lot of market junkies found it amusing that lawmakers scrutinized Carney’s £874,000 annual paycheck when he starts working as BOE Governor.